GCuser99/ffmpeg-vba/README.md

 This is a wrapper for automating video/image editing with FFmpeg, written in Windows Excel VBA.

-Ok, I know, I know...
-What does this functionality have to do with MS Excel?
+So what does this functionality have to do with MS Excel?
 Not much.
-However, if like me, you have invested alot in learning the VBA IDE, and you like to build automation templates, then perhaps this media editor might be of interest.
-Otherwise, this wrapper may be of no use at all... :-)
+However, if like me, you have invested in learning the VBA IDE, like to build automation templates, and want to apply that to video editing, then perhaps this media editor might be of interest.
+Otherwise, this may be of no use at all... :-)

 ## Features